Great Fantasy Books with Tough-Love Grumpy Mentors

 B) eventually soften up just enough to prove they really care about the protagonist in a truly heartwarming way.

-Here’s a little stack with six of my favorite fantasy books that hit this theme square on the head.
+Here’s a little stack with seven of my favorite fantasy books that hit this theme square on the head.

 Assassin's Apprentice Book Cover